Fort Myers, FL Solar Panels

 Fort Myers Area Utility Providers

-Fort Myers homeowners are primarily served by Lee County Electric Cooperative (LCEC).
-Based on 2023 data — the most recent available — LCEC’s average electricity rate was 14.5¢ per kWh.
+Fort Myers residents are primarily served by LCEC (Lee County Electric Cooperative).
+Based on 2023 data — the most recent available — LCEC’s electricity rate was 14.5¢ per kWh.

-Even so, Florida electricity prices have been rising over time.
-For Fort Myers homeowners, solar can be a practical way to stabilize energy costs and reduce long-term exposure to rate increases.
+Even with competitive rates today, electricity prices can rise over time.
+Solar can help Fort Myers homeowners lock in more predictable energy costs and reduce long-term exposure to future rate increases.

 Fort Myers Utilities Electricity Rates